MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-protocols.md

 ---
 # Handle protocols in Progressive Web Apps

-To create a more engaging experience, Progressive Web Apps can handle multiple protocols, such as `http` or `mailto`.
+To create a more engaging experience, Progressive Web Apps can handle multiple protocols, such as `mailto`, `geo` (a geolocation protocol), or `webcal` (a calendar protocol).

 A URL (or Uniform Resource Locator) is a string that allows clients to identify a resource on the Web.
 The first part of a URL is the _protocol_, which lets clients know how to retrieve the resource.
 Examples of protocols include: